At a glance

 Various social and cultural activities will also be arranged for you, so that you will have a chance to make friends and learn more about life in Ghana.
+This will include language, drumming and traditional dance classes.
 All activities and trips will be supervised by Projects Abroad staff.

 Where in Ghana will I work?

-You will have the opportunity to explore Ghana with your fellow interns on weekends, which will include visiting Cape Coast, Kakum National Park, and some beautiful local beaches.
+You will explore Ghana with your fellow interns on weekends, which will include visiting Cape Coast, Kakum National Park, and some beautiful local beaches.
 All activities are planned for you and supervised by Projects Abroad staff.